Holiday Special

 So in the next section, we’ll give you a hands-on, step-by-step checklist for diagnosing your RAID problem.

 When you face a RAID configuration failure or a sudden RAID initialization error, what you do next makes all the difference.
-You don’t have to be a data recovery expert, but need to act with a lot of caution.
+You don’t have to be a data recovery expert, but a lot of caution is needed.

 1. Document Everything

-Record all visible error messages from your server, storage manager, or BIOS/UEFI screen.
-Screenshots or mobile phone pictures are good enough.
+• Record all visible error messages from your server, storage manager, or BIOS/UEFI screen.
+Screenshots and photos taken from a mobile phone are good enough.

 2. Check Physical Connections

-Then inspect that all drives are getting power and that data cables are not loose.
+• Then double-check that all drives are getting power and that data cables are not loose.

-If the RAID is in a server or NAS, check for unusual lights (such as a blinking or red LED).
+• If it’s a server or a NAS box on which the RAID array is configured, check for unusual lights (such as blinking red or amber LEDs).

 3. Review Logs and Status Panels